soraasher/soraasher/README.md

-nyooyo, I go by ``tatsuma`` , ``ash`` or any names u use is fine
+nyooyo, I go by ``tatsuma`` , ``ash`` or any names u use is fine 💯

-I have a lot of interests! anime, reading, games (maybe), art, stories (especially lore's), music, etc
+I have a lot of interests! anime, reading, games (maybe), art, stories (especially lore's), music, etc💫

 any pronouns —— aroace

 Important ;me not that active on most social media platforms ——— (I'm Chronically online only on Tiktok)

-and to tell you in advance if you become friends w me, I AM NOT NICE
+💥💥and to tell you in advance if you become friends w me, I AM NOT NICE

-.
+~ + I usually interact first to everyone.
+Why?
+Because if I don't, no one will.
+So I'm often lonely 😿 .

 apps/games i usually use —— dscd , pytn , twst , lklk , tktk , wbtn , mc , rblx , dn , etc